Platform as a Service – What is PaaS?

 1) API Development and Management

-PaaS is useful for companies that develop, run, and manage app programming interfaces and microservices.
+Platform as a Service is useful for companies that develop, run, and manage app programming interfaces and microservices.
 This also goes for the development of new APIs and end-to-end API management.

 2) Business Intelligence and Analytics